happy-bracket/dolphins/README.md

 Here `ChatState` is a core immutable data class, which encodes relevant application state. `ChatMutation` is a subset of types which encode **what** changes your state.
 Function `update` describes **how** state changes in response to `ChatMutation`. `ChatEffect` then encodes some actions, which are either go-all-round or fire-and-forget.
 Examples include network requests and database interactions.
 Notice that those are also pure data classes - the actual activity happens in another entity, called "EffectHandler".
 Then you take a `Feature` constructor of chosen flavor, shove it all in and then you have a complete working object, through which you can mutate the state and subscribe to its emission to update your UI.

-It's worth noting that nothing of that is platform-dependent and those you can transfer your whole interaction logic between platforms.
+It's worth noting that nothing of that is platform-dependent and thus you can transfer your whole interaction logic between platforms.
 All you need is to choose appropriate implementation of `Feature`.
 Although, you'd probably want to adapt the state you get to state that's most convenient to display on your UI.
-This task is accomplished through middlewares, which are on my roadmap.

 Complete sample: https://gist.github.com/happy-bracket/8ca92b70d48d2ab4e2680b4ab318061c

-## Questions that might come up
+## Features of 🐬 Dolphins
-- **What the hell are all those letters in the Feature class?**
+### Unopinionated
-As aforesaid, Dolphins is zero-dependency and highly customizable.
-All those letters let you choose what type of effects you need in your app, be it rx.Single, rx.Observable or Coroutine Flow.
-This is possible via a certain trick, called HKT, typeclasses and a little alchemy to make it work on JVM (see **KindedJ**, **Arrow Kt**).
-End-users of the library will not need to be worry about all that, they will be supplied with digestible contract depending on what flavor of library they choose.
-For example, see `dolphins.rxjava.feature.RxFeature` in `rxjava` module.
+Usually we employ a certain set of libraries and patterns to write UI code.
+It might be reactivity along with RxJava, reactivity through MVVM with Lychee or LiveData.
+It especially varies among other platforms, where there's React or Angular or something else in Web, RxSwift on iOS and JavaFX with its own databinding on Desktop.

-- **How exactly does flavor switch happen?**
+Well, Dolphins can handle most of that.
+Through a certain feature of type system called **HKT** (a lot of examples can be seen in arrow-kt.io), which abstracts over the type of effect.
+So, with a little effort (or no effort at all, depending on whether your favorite library is supported out-of-the-box), Your `Feature` can return `Observable<State>`, `Flow<State>` or you can even simply put a listener on it.
-The switch happens through providing instances for typeclasses, defined in `dolphins.foundation.typeclasses`.
-Those typeclasses declare basic primitive operations that `Observable`-s or `Flow` can do, such as `map`, `flatMap` etc. After that, Dolphins handle the rest.
+### Extensible
-- **Is it bound to Android only?**
+With middlewares (`dolphins.core.Fin`) you can polymorphically add new behaviors to `Feature`-s, such as logging, debugging mocks (or stubs, or fakes), time-travel and practically anything you want.
-No. You can use Dolphins in Web, Desktop and iOS, it only needs that you provide concurrent primitives for that platform.
+### Effectful
-Most popular choices (Rx*, Coroutines) are planned to be provided by default.
+Handlers presented in Dolphins allow you to process effects separately from your actual pure business- or UI-logic.
+They are composable, such that you can create chains of Handlers with different types (proficient FP developers might recognize Kleisli arrows here - yes, exactly).
+Going further - you get Coeffect Handlers, which allow you to reduce the number of effects by pre-composing `update`.
+Samples to see how great it is will be out soon.

 ## What is Dolphins in the long run?
 It is in very early stage and highly depends on my ability or wish to develop it.